CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-Apps built with App Components allow end users to interact with resources external to Asana.
-As such an [App Server](/docs/app-server) is required in order for your app to function.
+Apps built with app components allow end users to interact with resources external to Asana.
+As such an [app server](/docs/app-server) is required in order for your app to function.

 The following list includes providers and services commonly used for hosting an app server: